zhaochen0110/zhaochen0110.github.io/_pages/about.md

 📖 *Can the progress of civilization, and the advancement of technology truly transcend time?
 Or are we just endlessly pursuing the elusive dust in the hourglass?*

-🤝 Recently, I develop a fascination with analyses concerning the interpretability of LLMs.
-If you're interested in discussing these topics or are considering collaboration, feel free to drop me a message!
+🤝 **I'm looking for a PhD position in 2025 Fall.
+Don't hesitate to email me if there is a potential opportunity!**

 # 🔥 News
 - *2024.5*: &nbsp;🎉🎉 One paper is accepted by ACL 2024!